apache/celix/dependency_manager/README.md

     return CELIX_SUCCESS;
 }
 ```

-TODOS:
+### References

-    1. add cmp callbacks
+For more information examples please see

-    1. add interface
+- [Best practices](../documents/best_practices/README.md): A introduction how to work with services using the dependency manager
-    1. add service dependency and callbacks
+- [The Dependency Manager API](public/include): The dependency manager header files

-### Example
+- [Best practice example](../examples/best_practice_example): A best practice example (also refered to in the Best practices documentation

-For a more complete overview what can be done with the dependency manager please look at the dm_example example.
-Should be located at 'examples/dm_example'.
+- [Dm example](../examples/dm_example): A DM example project.